Future of farming

 Precision GPS guidance

-Tractors equipped with satellite navigation minimize overlap during seeding, significantly reducing fuel consumption and seed waste across vast fields.
+Tractors with autosteer GPS guidance minimize overlap during seeding and spraying, reducing fuel consumption and costly input waste across vast fields.

 Drone aerial analysis

-Robotic stations allow cows to be milked voluntarily, improving comfort while collecting data on yield and milk quality.
+Robotic stations allow voluntary milking, improving cow comfort and collecting real-time data on individual yield and milk quality for herd health management.

 Essential farm equipment types